What you need to know about home loan break fees

 - Posted in Managing a Loan

-Break fees are sometimes charged when you end your fixed rate loan prior to the end of the fixed rate period and may be very high.
+Break fees are sometimes charged when you end your fixed rate loan prior to the end of the fixed rate period and these can be very high.
 So when you’re considering refinancing your fixed rate loan or repaying your fixed rate loan ahead of the scheduled repayments, you’ll need to look out for break fees.
 Usually you are required to pay the break fee at the time you end your loan.

 This break fee may include the difference in interest payments between the rate you fixed your loan at and the current interest rate.
 If interest rates have fallen a lot since you took out your fixed rate loan, your break fee could be very high.
 Your loan provider will be able to tell you the amount of the break fee, so it’s best to ask them for this before you decide to end your fixed rate loan.